DataDog/integrations-core/snmp/README.md

 The SNMP check submits specified metrics under the `snmp.*` namespace.

 ### Events

 The SNMP check does not include any events at this time.

 ### Service Checks

 **snmp.can_check**:
-Returns CRITICAL if the Agent cannot collect SNMP metrics, otherwise returns OK.
+Returns `CRITICAL` if the Agent cannot collect SNMP metrics, otherwise returns `OK`.

 ## Troubleshooting
 Need help?
 Contact [Datadog support][5].